 A flair for organic innovation

-Danish consumers buy more organic food products per capita than consumers anywhere else in the world.
-Organic food sales are also rising rapidly in hotels and restaurants, canteens, institutions and hospitals.
+Danish consumers buy more organic food per capita than anywhere else in the world – not only at home, but also in restaurants, canteens, institutions and hospitals.
+This high demand reflects strong consumer trust in the organic mindset and a shared belief in sustainable choices.

 STATE CHECKS AND LABELS ARE THE CONSUMERS’ GUARANTEE